-Consolidated sales at € 98.3 million (previous year: € 82.8 million) were systematically maintained below the € 100 million threshold stipulated in section 35 (5a) of the German Telecommunications Act (TKG), which protects the Group to a significant extent from potential negative retroactive regulatory decisions with regard to fees for market-dominating telecommunications providers.

-Sales in the high-margin ecotel Business Customers and easybell segments as well as in the nacamar segment developed as planned.
-In the Wholesale segment, we also increased business volume with good margins in 2020.
+Consolidated sales at \in 95.9 million (previous year: \in 98.3 million) were again systematically maintained below the \in 100 million threshold stipulated in section 35 (5a) of the German Telecommunications Act (TKG), which protects the Group to a significant extent from potential negative retroactive regulatory decisions with regard to fees for market-dominating telecommunications providers.
+Sales in the highmargin segments ecotel Business Customers (+4% to \in 46.3 million) and easybell (+16% to \in 25.0 million) were further expanded.
+In the ecotel Wholesale and nacamar segments, sales developed in line with planning.